Fabioconti99/Different_Driving_modalities_of_a_Mobile_Robot/README.md

 The UI node will also keep the user updated on the current modality thanks to the on screen messages sent at every state switch.
 Some flags will keep track of the current modality based on the UI inputs.

+The follwing graph rappresents the whole UI structure:

 ------
 ## Autonomous drive mode: go_to_desired_pos.py